elliothatch/fresh-socketio-router/README.md

 Parameters:
  - `router`: A router constructed with `FreshSocketIoRouter.Router()`.
  - `options` (optional): Object with optional properties:
+   - `ignoreList`: Array of routes that should not be processed by the framework.
+Any valid routes can be used.
+This is achieved by injecting a no-op handler before user middleware is installed, using `router.all(ignoreList, ...)`.
    - `silent`: If truthy, won't print warnings or errors to stderr.
-   - `env`: Environment.
+   - `env`: Environment string.
 If set to 'production', will send a generic HTTP status code on 500 errors, instead of a stack trace.
 Default uses the value from the environment variable `$NODE_ENV`
    - `onerror`: Callback function with signature `onerror(err)`.
 Executed when a request gets to the end of the middleware stack without being handled.
 Default action: `console.error(err.stack || err.toString());`

+## `FreshSocketIoRouter.Router()`
+Construct a new Router object.
+See [pillarjs/router](https://github.com/pillarjs/router) or Express documentation.

 # Request